k3s-io/docs/README.md

-# Website
+# K3s Website and Docs

+This repo contains the content of the K3s landing page and documentation.
+Please open an issue if you have suggestions for new content or edits.
+We also gladly accept community PRs.

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+The website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation